Costa Rica: The Caribbean Vibe

 Then, we’ll continue on to Cahuita on the coast.
 You’ll spend four nights on the coast.
+We’ll take advantage of our timing and join the Ticos in celebrating their independence day.
 During your stay you’ll spend some time on the Bribri Indigenous Reserve and see how they cultivate cacao.
 You’ll visit a wild animal rescue; hopefully you’ll see sloths and a variety of creatures.
 You’ll also spend time visiting the Gandoca Manzanilla reserve by boat and on foot.
 There may also be the option of a nighttime walking tour on the beach to look for turtles laying their eggs.

 Our last night will be in charming, colonial Alajuela City, near the San Jose International Airport.